jxpeng98/obsidian-to-NotionNext/README.md

 Thus, based on the [original author's work](https://github.com/EasyChris/obsidian-to-notion), I've added a feature to match the [NotionNext](https://github.com/tangly1024/NotionNext) template.
 This way, you can edit directly in Obsidian and publish with a single click after organizing.
 ## Update
+### 0.1.10
+- Fix the Chinese support in the settings.
 ### 0.1.8
 - Rebuild the upload function, and add one button to select the different databases. **However, only NotionNext database is supported for now.**
 ### 0.1.7